Vietnam.vn - Nền tảng quảng bá Việt Nam

 The army is urgently searching for the Yak-130 aircraft.
 Photo: Hai Duong

-According to Mrs. Bun Som Lao, the Krong Na commune government has announced the reward on the commune's public address system so that people can understand and join in the search.
-However, the people in the commune still determine that finding the plane is the most important thing, the sooner the better.
+According to Mrs. Bun Som Lao, the Krong Na commune authorities have announced the reward on the commune's public address system so that people can be aware and join in the search.
+However, the people in the commune still believe that finding the plane is the most important thing, the sooner the better.

 "The commune government has mobilized people to prepare boats and canoes to support the force to cross the Serepok River to the other side to search for the Yak-130 aircraft," said Ms. Bun Som Lao.